sourcegraph/about/handbook/engineering/batch-changes/ce-onboarding.md

 ### Step 3: The `on` attribute
-Can you scope down your batch change to only a few repos?
-Modify the spec to scope down your batch change to <repo1> <repo2> <repo3>.
+Can you scope down your batch change to only a two repositories?
+Modify the spec to scope down your batch change to [sourcegraph-ce-onboarding/titan](https://github.com/sourcegraph-ce-onboarding/titan) and [sourcegraph-ce-onboarding/tiny-go-testing-repository](https://github.com/sourcegraph-ce-onboarding/tiny-go-testing-repository).
 Tip: you may find [`on`](https://docs.sourcegraph.com/batch_changes/references/batch_spec_yaml_reference#on) useful.

 ### Step 4: Publishing
 Sometimes you want to publish only _some_ but not all changesets to the codehosts and keep the others unpublished, for example to test out if the repository owners will merge the changesets.
-Find out how to publish only on <repo> using the [`published`](https://docs.sourcegraph.com/batch_changes/references/batch_spec_yaml_reference#changesettemplate-published) attribute
+Find out how to publish only on [sourcegraph-ce-onboarding/tiny-go-testing-repository] using [`published`](https://docs.sourcegraph.com/batch_changes/references/batch_spec_yaml_reference#changesettemplate-published).

 ### Step 5: Templating
 Can you use [templating](https://docs.sourcegraph.com/batch_changes/references/batch_spec_templating) to TODO:find an approachable use case compatible with the comby example.